Who are we?

 Why do we need a local union?
 Don’t we already have the LSVb?

-The LSVb (Landelijke Studenten Vakbond) is formed by its members, the local unions.
-As such the LSVb would not exist if there were no local unions.
+The LSVb (Landelijke Studenten Vakbond) is a federation formed by local member unions, so the LSVb would not exist if there were no local unions.
+Local Unions are also better able to represent students in their area, negotiating with their schools, local government and other institutions about local issues.